Pricing cyber-insurance for systems via maturity models: Modelling framework overview

-As discussed in Section~\ref{sec:intro}, the aim of the model is to connect a description of an organization's structure and systems with the economic parameters required to price a corresponding cyber-insurance contract via an assessment of the security posture of the organization using maturity models.
+As discussed in Section~\ref{sec:intro}, the aim of the modelling framework introduced in this paper is to connect a description of an organization's structure and systems with the economic parameters required to price a corresponding cyber-insurance policy via an assessment of the security posture of the organization using maturity models.
 This approach reconciles system-centric and economic treatments of a cyber-insurance decision problem.
+It is intended to structure and guide the cyber-insurance assessment and not to act as a universal model for cyber-insurance pricing.

-At this stage, we focus purely on introducing the components of the model and the required parameters but refrain from attempting to characterize the parameters.
-The overall aim of the model is to provide a framework for making insurance assessments that take account of both the overall structure of an organization and the intricacies of its systems.
-However, it is not our intention that the precise implementation of the model should be constrained different target organizations may require different maturity models and/or parameter implementations.
-Rather, we aim to contribute a methodology for making insurance judgements and a set of parameters that are suitably flexible to be relevant across a range of possible analyses.
-In due course, full examples of how the model might be used will be provided.
-Section~\ref{sec:modelling-tools} will give examples on how our proposed modelling tools might be used to construct insurance policies and Section~\ref{sec:case-studies} will use the model in case studies for three separate industry groups to demonstrate its functioning and relevance.
+At this introductory stage, we focus purely on introducing the components of the modelling framework and the required parameters rather than characterizing them in detail.
+The overall aim of the modelling framework is to support making insurance assessments that take account of both the overall structure of an organization and the intricacies of its systems.
+However, it is not our intention that the precise implementation of the modelling framework should be constrained; different target organizations and/or insurers may require different parameters.
+Specifically, requirements for the detail of an assessment vary across the insurance industry.
+Firms writing a large number of small limit policies are far less likely to require a detailed assessment of an insurance customer than a firm writing multi-million dollar limits for a select number of multinational organizations.

+We aim to contribute a methodology for making insurance judgements and a set of parameters that are suitably flexible to be relevant across a range of possible analyses.
+In due course, full examples of how the modelling framework might be used will be provided.
+Section~\ref{sec:modelling-tools} will give examples on how our proposed modelling tools might be used to construct insurance policies and Section~\ref{sec:case-studies} will use the modelling framework to deliver case studies for three hypothetical organizations from separate industry groups to demonstrate its functioning and relevance.